CP violating dark photon kinetic mixing and type-III seesaw model

-The electron EDM prediction can be constrained directly from experimental bounds, assuming a \lq\lq sole source" analysis of the polar molecule system~\cite{michael-edm}.
+The electron EDM $d_e$ prediction is constrained directly from experimental bounds, assuming a \lq\lq sole source" analysis of the polar molecule system~\cite{michael-edm}.
 For the neutron EDM, we use $d_n = -0.233 d_u + 0.774 d_d + 0.008d_s$ obtained in Ref.~\cite{Bhattacharya:2015wna}.
-To have some idea about possible values for the EDMs, we assume the $V_{\Sigma 1} V_{h 1}$ term dominates the contribution with some benchmark values for the heavy $m_{H_\Sigma}$ and $m_X =60$ GeV and kinetic mixing parameters.
+For illustration, we assume $V_{\Sigma 1} V_{h 1}$ term dominates the contribution with some benchmark values for the heavy $m_{H_\Sigma}$ and $m_X =60$ GeV and kinetic mixing parameters.
 In the model, $m_{H_\Sigma}$ should be below the largest scale -- the seasaw scale, whose lower limit set by the LHC~\cite{Aad:2020fzq,Sirunyan:2019bgz} is about 900 GeV.
 The 13 TeV LHC excludes also a real triplet lighter than 275 (248) GeV for a range of parameter space~\cite{Chiang:2020rcv}.
-We therefore take $m_{H_\Sigma}$ in the range of 300 to 600 GeV as benchmark range.
+We therefore take benchmark range $300 \sim 600$ GeV for $m_{H_\Sigma}$.
 The dependence on $m_X$ is weak except near $m_Z$.
 Since $m_{H_1}$ is the SM-like Higgs boson, its mass is assumed to be 125 GeV.
-For mixing parameters, we consider two cases for illustration. {\it Case I:} kinetic mixing parameters are all generated from our loop calculations, that is $\alpha_{XY}=0$.
+For mixing parameters, we consider two cases to show details. {\it Case I:} kinetic mixing parameters are all generated from our loop calculations, that is $\alpha_{XY}=0$.
 To maximize the contribution to EDMs, we choose $\sin\delta = \cos\delta = 1/\sqrt{2}$. {\it Case II:} we choose a large, but allowed $\alpha_{XY}$ to be $10^{-2}$ and set $\tilde \beta_X/\Lambda$ to the maximal allowed value.